 Software

-I am currently maintaining two open source software projects.
+I am currently active in the following two software projects.

 Qute